CHH/CHH.github.io/php-socket-programming-handbook/index.md

 the right track.
 I thought this was interesting.

 Then I thought back, how I struggled with this concept when I started out programming, nearly 10 years ago.
+Servers are mindblowing at first.

 1. There are two ways to do this in PHP.
 And you have to discover the pleasant way yourself (it's not the obvious one).